 He was later felicitated with two of the most prestigious honors in the field of theoretical computer science and discrete mathematics, Godel Prize 2006 and Fulkerson Prize 2006.
 In fact, he is the youngest Godel Prize winner ever.
 He is a recipient of numerous other prestigious awards including the INSA Young Scientist Medal, 2015, and the Swarna Jayanti Fellowship, 2013-14.
 In 2018, he added another recognition to his list when he was selected for the Shanti Swarup Bhatnagar Award in Mathematical Sciences.
 At 37, he is one of the youngest scientists to receive this honor.

-Currently, Prof. Saxena is an associate professor in the Department of Computer Science and Engineering, IIT Kanpur.
-He broadly works in the areas of computational complexity theory, algebra, geometry, and number theory.
+Prof. Saxena broadly works in the areas of computational complexity theory, algebra, geometry, and number theory.
 In 2003, IIT Kanpur conferred upon him the Distinguished Alumnus Award for his exceptional academic brilliance.
 In 2009, he was voted one of the top 50 alumni by the IIT Kanpur Alumni Association to celebrate 50 years of the institute.

 "I analyze computers using an area in mathematics called algebra.
 Algebra has fascinated me since school days.
 I now use it to solve computer science problems.
 Along the way, this research creates a new kind of mathematics that is beautiful and sometimes practical."